 Design IP means the Product, the Final Design, any previous drafts or versions of the Final Design and any other documents, materials or information created by the Manufacturer in connection with its obligations under clause 1;

-End of Life Product means a Product which is irreparably faulty and can no longer be used by the end customer, and/or has performed its intended purpose and/or is no longer desired by the end customer;
+End of Life Product means a Product which is irreparably faulty and can no longer be used by the end customer, and/or has performed its intended purpose, and/or is not receiving continuing support, either because existing marketing, support and other processes are terminated, and/or it is at the end of its useful life and/or is no longer desired by the end customer;

 Final Design means the final design of the Product, as determined by clause 1.4;